Steh/steh.github.io/_drafts/2024-05-13-prompt_engineering.md

 * Role-Play/Persona pattern - response by assuming a persona and offering relevant context
     * assume a persona

+## Techniques and approaches
+* Interview Pattern Approach
+    * designing prompts by simulating a conversation
+    * "Act as a salesperson for smartphones and ask me questions about my needs, one after the other.
+In the end, recommend me a smartphone."
+* Chain of Thought Approach
+    * breaking down a complex task into smaller ones through a sequence of more straightforward prompts
+    * involves training the model with the logic behind the sollution
+    * Example: feed the model with the related questions aling with their sollution
+    * effective phrases:
+        * Let's think step by step
+        * Let's work this out in a step by step way to be sure we have the right answer.
+* tree of thought approach
+    * generating multiple lines of thought, resembling a decision tree
+    * Instructions:
+        * Imagine three different experts are answering this question.
+All experts will write down 1 step of their thinking, then share it with the group.
+Then all experts will go on to the next step, etc. If any expert realises they're wrong at any point then they leave.
+The question is...[def6]
+* Text to Image Prompts Techniques
+    * Style modifiers
+        * Descriptors used to influce the artistic style or visual attributes of images
+            * Color, Size, Contrast, Shape, Texture
+            * Art styles
+            * historical art periopds
+            * photography techniques
+            * type of art materials used
+            * traits of well knows arts or brands
+    * Quality boosters
+        * hight resolution, 2k, 4k, hyper-detailed, sharp, focus, complementary colors
+        * Examples:
+            * Create a human portrait with sharp, crisp details and fine lines.
+    * Repetition
+        * leverages the power of iterative sampling to enhance image diversity
+            * A tiny, tiny, tiny, tiny, tiny, tiny, cozy cabin in the heart of the dense, dense, dense, dense, dense, dense forest.
+    * Weighted terms
+        * Words or phrases that have a powerful emotional or psychological impact
+        * Examples:
+            * Craft an image of a cozy living room wirth a warm: 10 | crackling: 8 | fireplace.
+            * Generate a vibrant citiyscape with shimmering: 6| neon-lit: 8 | skyscrapers.
+            * Depict a bustling street market, with colorful: -6|, exotic: 10| food staals.
+    * Fix deformed generation
+        * Technique is used to modify deformities or anomalies that my impact the effectivness of the image
+        * Examples
+            * Mother Teresa with waving hand [disfigured, deformed hands, distorted hands, distorted fingers, bad anatomy, bad hands]

 ## prompt engineering tools
 * provide
     * suggestions for prompts